Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Theory

 The overall formal scalings of the ground-state amplitude equations and the ($N\pm1$)-electron state eigenvalue equations in the IP/EA-qUCCSD method are $\mathcal{O}(N^6)$ and $\mathcal{O}(N^5)$, respectively -- identical to those of IP/EA-EOM-CCSD.
 Because the ground-state theory of IP/EA-qUCCSD is the same as that of qUCCSD, the computational cost of solving the ground-state amplitude equations is approximately twice that of a CCSD calculation\cite{Liu2022}.
 Compared with IP/EA-ADC(3) (also referred to as IP/EA-UCC3-s), both IP/EA-qUCCSD and IP/EA-UCC3 are substantially more demanding, as they require iterative optimizations of the ground-state amplitudes rather than using perturbative amplitudes.
-The solutions of the eigenvalue equations for IP- and EA-qUCCSD scale as $\mathcal{O}(N_o^3N_v^2)$ and $\mathcal{O}(N_oN_v^4)$, respectively, matching the formal scaling of IP/EA-EOM-CCSD.
-In practice, however, IP/EA-qUCCSD is slightly less computationally expensive than IP/EA-EOM-CCSD because the eigenvalue equations contain no three-body terms.
-The construction of the similarity-transformed Hamiltonian $\bar{H}$ in the IP/EA-qUCCSD also scales as $\mathcal{O}(N^6)$, as in qUCCSD.
-In contrast, UCC-EPT calculations are generally less computationally intensive than qUCCSD, since fewer $\bar{H}$ terms appear in the various blocks of the eigenvalue equations -- particularly in the dominant-cost blocks $\bar{H}_{\mathrm{1h-1h}}$ for IP-qUCCSD and $\bar{H}_{\mathrm{1p-1p}}$ for EA-qUCCSD.
-On the other hand, IP/EA-qUCCSD remains somewhat more expensive than IP/EA-EOM-CCSD because additional $\mathcal{O}(N_o^4 N_v^2)$ and $\mathcal{O}(N_o^3 N_v^3)$ terms are required when constructing $\bar{H}$, especially in these dominant-cost blocks.
+The solutions of the eigenvalue equations for IP- and EA-qUCCSD scale as $\mathcal{O}(N_o^3N_v^2)$ and $\mathcal{O}(N_oN_v^4)$, respectively, matching the formal scaling of IP/EA-EOM-CCSD. {In practice, IP/EA-qUCCSD is slightly less computationally expensive than IP/EA-EOM-CCSD.
+In IP/EA-EOM-CCSD, the similarity-transformed Hamiltonian $\bar{H}$ contains three-body terms -- namely,\\ $\frac{1}{2}\sum_{mnef}t_{ij}^{ae} \langle mn || ef \rangle r_{mn}^f $ in the $\bar{H}_{\mathrm{2h1p-2h1p}}$ block and $-\frac{1}{2}\sum_{klcd} t_{kj}^{ab} \langle kl || cd \rangle r_{\phantom{i}l}^{cd}$ in the $\bar{H}_{\mathrm{1h2p-1h2p}}$ block -- both arising from $[\hat{V},\hat{T}_2]$ in the BCH expansion.
+By contrast, in IP/EA-qUCCSD the $\bar{H}_{\mathrm{2h1p-2h1p}}$ and $\bar{H}_{\mathrm{1h2p-1h2p}}$ blocks are constructed directly from the bare Hamiltonian in the Bernoulli expansion of the $\bar{H}^{\mathrm{IP/EA-qUCCSD}}$; thus, no three-body terms appear in its eigenvalue equations.
+Moreover, coupling terms such as $\sum_{me} \bar{H}_{me} r_{mi}^e$ in $\bar{H}_{\mathrm{1h-2h1p}}$ block and $\sum_{me}\bar{H}_{me}r_{\phantom{i}m}^{ae}$ in $\bar{H}_{\mathrm{1p-1h2p}}$ block -- present in IP/EA-EOM-CCSD -- do not contribute in the UCC-based PPT/EPT formulation as well.
+This follows from the Hermicity of $\bar{H}^{\mathrm{UCC}}$ together with the amplitude equations, which enforce the vanishing of the $\bar{H}_{me}^{\mathrm{qUCCSD}}$.
+Consequently, IP/EA-qUCCSD avoids these contributions, leading to a lower overall computational cost compared to IP/EA-EOM-CCSD.} The construction of the similarity-transformed Hamiltonian $\bar{H}$ in the IP/EA-qUCCSD also scales as $\mathcal{O}(N^6)$, as in qUCCSD.
+In contrast, UCC-EPT calculations are generally less computationally intensive than qUCCSD, since fewer $\bar{H}$ terms appear in the various blocks of the eigenvalue equations -- particularly in the {cost-dominating} blocks $\bar{H}_{\mathrm{1h-1h}}$ for IP-qUCCSD and $\bar{H}_{\mathrm{1p-1p}}$ for EA-qUCCSD.
+On the other hand, IP/EA-qUCCSD remains somewhat more expensive than IP/EA-EOM-CCSD because additional $\mathcal{O}(N_o^4 N_v^2)$ and $\mathcal{O}(N_o^3 N_v^3)$ terms are required when constructing $\bar{H}$, especially in these {cost-dominating} blocks.
 Nevertheless, these $\mathcal{O}(N^6)$-scaling intermediates are computed only once and can be reused in subsequent solutions of the eigenvalue equations.